Principles of use

 3. Personal data held by researchfish®

-The researchfish® system holds information about awards which is drawn from the Research Councils research management systems.
+The researchfish® system holds information about awards which is drawn from UKRI research management systems.
 This will include a limited amount of personal data comprising your email contact details and the name of the research organisation holding the award (which may be your employer).
 This information is managed in line with the principles of the Data Protection Act 1998 and used in combination with the information on research outcomes you enter in researchfish® to:

 operate the researchfish® system (including notifying you of changes to the system, system downtime, and deadlines for submission of outcome information)